jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

 a group - which I think has helped our communication processes.
 The dev team also really appreciates that we handle more of these problems ourselves!

-If you can, put together a shared document that support folks can contribute to as they learn new things.
+I recommend putting together a shared document that support folks can contribute to as they learn new things.
 Our *Moreau Doctrine* contains the basic outlines of some of the toughest/most counterintuitive questions, a bunch of troubleshooting tips, and even Rails console commands worth remembering.
 This means no one has to struggle through the same thing twice, and new people added to the team have a great starting place so they can catch up quick.